 All finished versions of Honors Theses should:

-(3) be written in an appropriate academic font with appropriate margins (usually 1 ½ inch on the left side to leave room for the binding, and then 1 inch on top, bottom, and right sides)
+(3) Be written in an appropriate academic font with appropriate margins (usually 1½ inches on the left to leave room for the binding, and then 1 inch on the top, bottom, and right sides);

-(4) consistently use MLA format for all citations and for the works cited list.
-(If your advisor prefers another format, such as Chicago, you can use that one.)
+(4) Consistently use MLA format for all citations and for the bibliography (or, if your advisor prefers another format, such as Chicago, you can use that one);

-(5) spiral bound or press-bound (as can be done at a professional print shop like Kinko’s or Shipmates).
+(5) Be spiral bound or press-bound (as can be done at a professional print shop);

-(6) have a cover page with the following information (include verbatim what’s written in bold, and fill in the info where the brackets are):
+(6) Have a cover page with the following information (include verbatim what’s written in italics, and fill in the info where the brackets are):